opnsense/docs/source/manual/install.rst

    The installer can also be started from the network using ssh, default ip address is 192.168.1.1

 #.
-Configure console - The default configuration should be fine for most
+Keymap selection - The default configuration should be fine for most
    occasions.
 #.
-Select task - The **Quick/Easy Install** option should be fine for most
-   occasions.
-For installations on embedded systems or systems with minimal diskspace choose **Custom Installation** and do not create a swap slice.
-   Continue with default settings.
-#. **Are you SURE?** - When proceeding OPNsense will be installed on the
-   **first hard disk** in the system.
+Install (UFS|ZFS) - Choose either a UFS or ZFS filesystem.
+ZFS is in most
+   cases the best option as it is the most reliable option, but does require enough memory (a couple of gigabytes at least).
+#.
+Partitioning (ZFS) - Choose a device type.
+When using a single disk the
+   default option (stripe) is usually fine.
+#.
+Continue with recommended swap (UFS) - Yes is usually fine here unless
+   the install target is very small (< 16GB)
+#.
+Root Password - Choose a new root password
+#.
+Complete Install - Exits the installer and reboots the machine
 #.
 Reboot - The system is now installed and needs to be rebooted to
    continue with configuration.